SHUYUAN66/COGS-118A-Final/report/Report.md

 •Written clarity –Refer to the figure table; Explain what it says; Corroborate the hypothesis;

 ## Conclusion and Future Work
+    By using GridsearchCV, I got my best hyperparameters as well as
+    - For now, although I established functions enabling to do less hard code, they certainly could be approved by adding exceptions or include more cases.
+Once such functions could be used as a package, there will be keywords such as  "AUTO" "GridSearchCV - hyperparameter" "auto model selection".
+    - In addition, the data preprocessing might need to be improved to consider every details in every data sets.

 ## Reference